mkm29/valet/README.md

 Valet uses [logr](https://github.com/go-logr/logr) as a logging abstraction with a unified telemetry-aware design:

 - **Integrated with telemetry**: Logging is now part of the telemetry package for cohesive observability
+- **Interface-based architecture**: All logging backends implement `LoggerBackendInterface` for consistency
-- **Backend-agnostic architecture**: Choose between SimpleBackend (basic slog) or TelemetryBackend (with OpenTelemetry integration)
+- **Backend-agnostic design**: Choose between SimpleBackend (basic slog) or TelemetryBackend (with OpenTelemetry integration)
 - **OpenTelemetry integration**: TelemetryBackend automatically adds log events to spans for complete tracing
-- **Pluggable backends**: Architecture supports adding new backends (zap, zerolog, etc.) without changing application code
+- **Pluggable backends**: Registry pattern allows adding new backends (zap, zerolog, etc.) without changing application code
+- **Mock backend**: Built-in mock implementation for comprehensive testing
 - **Options pattern**: Configure loggers using `LoggerOptions` with backend type, level, format, and component settings
 - **Named loggers**: Each package has its own named logger (e.g., `helm`, `telemetry`)
 - **Structured fields**: All log data uses typed fields for consistency